Leonard Marshall: Professional career

-Marshall was selected 37th overall by the New York Giants in the 1983 NFL draft.
+Marshall was selected in the second round with the 37th overall pick by the New York Giants in the 1983 NFL draft.
 He was the fourth defensive lineman taken that year.
 At the time, Los Angeles Raiders managing general partner Al Davis described him as the steal of the draft.

 During his rookie season with the Giants, Marshall struggled initially with weight problems, drawing the ire of the coaching staff.
 After trimming down, Marshall made an impact and played strongly against the run but was unable to mount much of a pass rush and finished with only 0.5 sacks on the season.
 He improved significantly in 1984 however, recording 6.5 sacks.
 He also made several key tackles to help the Giants preserve a 16–13 win over the Los Angeles Rams during the wild-card round of the playoffs.

 Marshall's emergence as a pass rusher continued in 1985 as he racked up 15.5 sacks, earning him a trip to the Pro Bowl and recognition as NFL defensive lineman of the year.
 Marshall repeated both honors in 1986, teaming up with Hall of Fame linebacker Lawrence Taylor to form a potent pass rush on the right side of the Giants defense.
 He finished the year with 12 sacks, helping the Giants to a 14–2 record and an appearance in Super Bowl XXI to face off against the Denver Broncos.
 Marshall recorded two sacks in the Giants' 39–20 victory, earning him his first Super Bowl ring.

 Marshall recorded 8 sacks in 10 games played during a strike-shortened 1987 season in which the Giants finished 6–9–1.
 He compiled another 8 sacks the following year as he split time with fellow defensive end John Washington.
 During the 1989 season Marshall collected 9.5 sacks, with the Giants losing in the first round of the playoffs that year to the Los Angeles Rams.
 Marshall later described the season as a lost opportunity as he felt the Giants had the best team in the league that year.